sharksmhi/gismo_gui_tkinter/README.md

 Unzip and rename (remove version number)

-You should now have three folders (venv36, gismo_gui_tkinter and sharkylib).
+You should now have three folders (venv36, gismo_gui_tkinter and sharkpylib).
-- Copy the folder sharkpylib to gimso_gui_tkinger/libs
+- Copy the folder sharkpylib to gimso_gui_tkinter/libs

 #### Install required packages
 - Go to https://www.lfd.uci.edu/~gohlke/pythonlibs/ and download the following packages based on your operating system.
 Make sure you download packages for python36 (the packages filenames should contain cp36):